Couple of updates - Mon, Jun 29, 2020

 A lot of things have happened since my last post

-I’m now in Calcutta for a few months.
+I’m now in Calcutta.
 I came back in one of the evacuation flights arranged by the Indian embassy.
 I took a flight from San Francisco to Chicago and from there I took the evacuation flight to New Delhi.
 I was quarantined at a hotel for a period of 7 days in New Delhi.
 During my stay, I was constantly being monitored by health personnel.
 When I arrived in Calcutta, I was prescribed home quarantine by the state government for another 7 days.
 The pandemic is causing a lot of trouble for humanity.
 We’ll soon destroy this evil force.

 I’ll need to accomplish certain tasks while my stay in Calcutta.
 PS.
 I also need to change my visa.
 I’m planning to visit some areas in the state of West Bengal with a couple of my friends and volunteers to understand the needs of students of low-income families related to computers.